WDI-SEA/u1-project-about-me/assignment/README.md

 x A working site, built by you, hosted somewhere on the internet. x A Git repository, hosted on GitHub, that includes a link to your hosted site and frequent commits dating back to the beginning of the project. x Any pseudo code you created.
-Either have it in the `.js` file, or in a separate file
-- A `README.md` file with explanations of:
+Either have it in the `.js` file, or in a separate file x A `README.md` file with explanations of:
   - Technologies used.
   - Your process/approach.
   - Unsolved problems.